23/resumable.js/README.md

 ### What is Resumable.js

-It's a JavaScript library for providing multiple simultaneous, stable and resumable uploads via the HTML5 File API.
+It's a JavaScript library providing multiple simultaneous, stable and resumable uploads via the HTML5 File API.

-The library is design to introduce fault-tolerance into the upload of large files through HTTP.
-This is done by splitting each files into small chunks; whenever the upload of a chunk fails, uploading is retries until the procedure completes.
+The library is designed to introduce fault-tolerance into the upload of large files through HTTP.
+This is done by splitting each files into small chunks; whenever the upload of a chunk fails, uploading is retried until the procedure completes.
 This allows uploads to automatically resume uploading after a network connection is lost either locally or to the server.
 Additionally, it allows for users to pause and resume uploads without loosing state.

 Resumable.js relies on the `HTML5 File API` and the ability to chunks files into smaller pieces.
 Currently, this means that support is limited to Firefox 4+ and Chrome 11+.